Hotline 62851-8392-9229

 • Temporarily traveling to Komodo Island from Lombok by cruise boat, waiting for weather conditions and local government

-Home » Adventure » Poto Tano Harbor – The Gateway to Sumbawa Island
+Home » Adventure » Poto Tano Harbor: Gateway to Sumbawa Island and Komodo Tours

 Located on the western tip of Sumbawa Island, Poto Tano Harbor is one of the most important transportation gateways in eastern Indonesia.
 This harbor connects Lombok Island through Kayangan Harbor and plays a vital role in linking travelers to the natural beauty of Sumbawa, including Kenawa Island and Whale Shark Point at Saleh Bay.
 For many adventurers, this harbor is the first step before exploring deeper into Sumbawa’s hidden paradise or joining the legendary sailing route to Komodo National Park with Bose and KomodoExplore.com.